Pro Cycling’s Contract Dilemma – Early exits, outdated transfer practices, and EU laws

 In the height of summer, pro cyclists sweeping through the most stunning switchbacks of the most scenic mountains in the world foster an image of a dream rather than a job.
 Beyond the idyllic climes and days spent pedalling, pro cycling has also become exceptionally lucrative with many riders commanding eye-watering seven-figure salaries.
 But there are drawbacks beyond the souffrance and the pressure, and beneath the surface reveals an occupation with employment restrictions, complications and uncertainties just like any other.

-Christopher Flanagan is associate editor of the International Sports Law Journal, and works as in-house legal counsel for Future Plc.
+Christopher Flanagan is associate editor of the International Sports Law Journal, and works as Head of Legal for Future Plc.
 He is currently working on a PhD by publication in the field of sports law.